Charle Young: Professional career

 Following graduation, Young earned Rookie of the Year honors with the Philadelphia Eagles in 1973 and went on to play for 13 seasons in the NFL with four teams.
-He played in the Pro Bowl in 1973, 1974 and 1975, played in Super Bowl XIV with the Los Angeles Rams in 1979, and won Super Bowl XVI with the San Francisco 49ers in 1981.
+He played in the Pro Bowl in 1973, 1974, and 1975.
+He was traded from the Eagles to the Los Angeles Rams for Ron Jaworski on 9 March 1977.
+He played in Super Bowl XIV with the Rams.
+He was acquired along with third- (77th overall-Craig Puki) and fourth-round (98th overall-Houston linebacker David Hodge) selections in 1980 by the San Francisco 49ers from the Rams for third-round picks in 1980 (58th overall-Jewerl Thomas) and 1983 (63rd overall-traded to the New York Giants) on 28 April 1980.
+He won Super Bowl XVI with the 49ers in 1981.
 The following year, he changed his name to Charle, explaining "People had a problem.
 They thought they had better call me Charlie or Chuck.
 But Chuck doesn't fit me, and they didn't know if they should spell the other one Charlie or Charley.
 So I decided to find a shorter name that would make it easier for them, and I decided on Charle.
 Call me Charlie if you want but spell it Charle."
 He was a key contributor on the final 89-yard drive that led to the play that has been immortalized as "The Catch" in the 1981 NFC Playoffs versus the Dallas Cowboys.
-He also played with the Los Angeles Rams and Seattle Seahawks.
+He also played with the Seattle Seahawks.